To many who watched Emma Denny grow up, it was no surprise that she became an attorney.

 From her hometown of Tallahassee, Florida, Emma headed to New Orleans to study Economics and History at Tulane University.
-Hurricane Katrina struck at the beginning of her sophomore year, and the devastating storm altered her course of study.
+Hurricane Katrina struck at the start of her sophomore year, and the devastating storm altered her course of study.
 She graduated from college in three years and, drawing on her own experiences in the public school system, began working in New Orleans’ charter school reform movement.
-Her passion for public education was at the heart of her work for education reform non-profits in New Orleans, but a law career beckoned.
-She headed north to Minnesota to attend the University of Minnesota Law School and to be close to her extended family.
-In Minneapolis, she has found a welcoming community and thrived.
+Subsequently, a law career beckoned.
+She headed north to Minnesota to attend the University of Minnesota Law School, where she was close to extended family members, found a welcoming community, and thrived.

 Emma’s tireless work ethic, tenacious spirit, and fierce advocacy have guided her life and are central to her success.
-She is an experienced, tough employment attorney, who is relentless in her pursuit of justice for clients who have been wronged by their employer.
-She has successfully litigated cases in state and federal court and negotiated favorable resolutions for clients facing discrimination, whistleblower, harassment, FMLA, ERISA, disability and religious accommodation, wage, retaliation, contract agreements and a host of other disputes.
-Emma is a dedicated champion of justice, working closely with her clients through all stages of a legal proceeding to reach a favorable outcome.
+She is an experienced, tough employment attorney who is relentless in her pursuit of justice for clients who have been wronged by their employer.
+She has successfully litigated cases in state and federal court and has argued before the Eighth Circuit Court of Appeals.
+She has negotiated favorable resolutions for clients facing discrimination, whistleblower, harassment, FMLA, ERISA, disability and religious accommodation, wage, retaliation, contract agreements, and a host of other disputes.
+In her tenure at Halunen Law, Emma has recovered nearly $10 million in settlements for her clients.

 Emma’s competitive and energetic nature is alive and well outside the courtroom as well.
 Once an amateur boxer, she now participates in triathlons, enjoys a lively game of kickball, and spends most of her free time with her friends and family.
 She has also discovered that a warm coat makes Minnesota winters much more enjoyable.